Rudra (actress): Early life

-When Ashwini was in final year of school, she did a couple of modeling assignments along with her classmates, for a Malayalam magazine.
+When Ashwini was in her final year of school, she did a couple of modelling assignments with her classmates, for a Malayalam magazine.
 Director Bharathiraja saw the magazine and offered her the role in Pudhu Nellu Pudhu Naathu.

-Now she lives in Singapore acting in Singapore serials.
+Post marriage she moved to Singapore and is currently acting in Singapore serial and short films.

 Career

 Rudra made her debut in the Tamil film Pudhu Nellu Pudhu Naathu, directed by Bharathiraja.
-She had done about 16 films in Malayalam.
+She had done about 16 films in Malayalam, with her best known role as Alli in the classic Manichitrathazhu (1993) She has acted as Chiranjeevi's sister in Hitler (1997).